TransatAR-Dev-Team/TranslatAR/README.md

 1. Press the "Play" button (`▶`) at the top center of the Unity editor window to start the scene

 2. A pop up with the head set simulator should appear.
-There should be text on the simulator screen reading: *"Hello from MongoDB!"* Walk around with `W`, `A`, `S`, and `D` keys.
+There should be text on the simulator screen reading: *"Hola, esto es una prueba."*, which is the Spanish translation of "Hello, this is a test."
+Walk around with `W`, `A`, `S`, and `D` keys.
 Look around with the arrow keys.

 3. Open the Unity console by selecting `Window > General > Console`, or press `Ctrl` + `Shift` + `C`

 4. Observe the log.
 If everything has gone right, it will read:

     ```log
-    Received from backend: {"message":"Hello from MongoDB!"}
-    Message from backend: Hello from MongoDB!
+    Received from backend: {"original_text": "Hello, this is a test", "translated_text": "Hola, esto es una prueba."}
     ```

-5. Run this to demonstrate transcription/translation:
-    ```sh
-    curl -X POST http://localhost:8000/api/process-audio -F "audio_file=@test.wav" -F "source_lang=en" -F "target_lang=es"
-    ```

-    The output should look like:
-    ```log
-    {"original_text":"Hello, this is a test.","translated_text":"Hola, esto es una prueba."}
-    ```

 ### Data flow demonstrated

-1. The Unity frontend sends a request to the backend API endpoint
+1. The Unity frontend sends an audio file which says "Hell, this is a test" as a bitstream to the backend

-2. The backend retrieves data from the MongoDB database

-3. The backend responds to Unity with the data

-4. Unity receives the response, logs the message in the console, and displays it in the UI

-5. The client sends an audio file to the backend server
+2. The backend sends the audio file to the STT service

-6. The STT service processes audio using the Whisper model and return transcribed text to the backend
+3. The STT service processes audio using the Whisper model and return transcribed text to the backend

-7. The backend sends transcribed text to translation service
+4. The backend sends transcribed text to translation service

-8. The translation service sends translated text to the backend
+5. The translation service sends translated text to the backend

-9. The backend returns translated text to the client
+6. The backend returns the transcribed text and the translated text to Unity

+7. Unity receives the response, logs the message in the console, and displays the translation in the UI

 ### Demo clean up